microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 1. In the VS Code file explorer, you should see a subfolder for your function name that again contains files named `__init__.py`, `function.json`, and `sample.dat`.

-1. Replace the code in `__init__.py` to match the following, which generates a string containing the value of PI to a number of digits speciied in the URL (this code uses only a URL parameter)
+1. Replace the code in `__init__.py` to match the following, which generates a string containing the value of PI to a number of digits specified in the URL (this code uses only a URL parameter)

     ```python
     import logging